 While skiing on Mt Fuji is not possible you can still ski with views of Mt Fuji.
 The Fujiten Snow Resort is located 12Km from Kawaguchiko interchange, the resort boasts an outstanding location, overlooking the majestic Mt.
 Fuji.
-There 4 lifts and 7 courses from beginner to more advanced.
-There is also a snow park which is equipped with various items popular with kids including a ‘Chibikko (kids) Island’.
+There are 4 lifts and 7 courses from beginner to more advanced.
+There is also a snow park that is equipped with various items popular with kids including a ‘Chibikko (kids) Island’.
 The resort is open from early December to late March.

 See Mount Fuji From Hakone

 Hakone offers some of the most beautiful views of Mount Fuji… when you can actually see it.
 Unfortunately, sometimes visibility is poor, especially during midday when fog and low clouds may gather on the mountain.
 But on a clear day, the view and the reflection in Lake Ashi is pretty spectacular.
 You can take the train yourself, it can be easily done as a tour and day trip from Tokyo.
 This is another great Mount Fuji Tour.